elementary/houston/README.md

 * [Liftoff](https://github.com/elementary/liftoff) (Cody's build scripts, repo currently private)
 * **[Learn more](https://docs.google.com/document/d/1nHCnxNpaQI8G2VdJKFeri12krLpgtUQllMj8_PdZ7P8/edit)**

+Houston is the glue between GitHub and our repository system.
+Ideally when you first create a project on GitHub, you would go to houston and initialize the repository.
+This will setup houston to monitor the repository with GitHub hooks (eventually, for now it's manual with houston's web interface).

+When a release is created on GitHub, and you choose to publish that release through Houston, Houston will run some tests on it.
+These tests currently include automatically checking for an app icon, and some strings in the .desktop file.
+It will be expanded in the future.
+At the same time, the repository will be passed to Jenkins, which will build the repo into a deb package.
+After it's built, a person from elementary will install the application and test for a multitude of things including but not limited to performance, aesthetics, and nativeness.

+If the test fails, Houston will file an issue on GitHub explaining what the problem is, and some advice to fix it.
+If there are warnings, Houston will still file an issue, but will continue onto the next step.

+At this point, the approved deb file will be moved into the stable repo.
+We will be using [Freight](https://github.com/rcrowley/freight) behind nginx to host the Debian repository.
+Ultimately this repository will be the focus of [AppCenter](https://launchpad.net/appcenter) and the whole elementary OS 3rd party app ecosystem.

 ## Hacking on Houston (how-to)

 We'd love your help hacking on Houston!
 Getting a local development environment set up is easy, and we've prepared a short guide to walk you through step-by-step.
 Just follow along below, and if you have any issues, don't hesitate to [ask for help](https://github.com/elementary/houston/issues/new).